-Salmon, Asparagus and Spinach Pappardelle
+Salmon, Asparagus & Spinach Pappardelle

-In order to prepare Salmon, Asparagus and Spinach Pappardelle, all you need to be able to do, is boil water and make a simple sauce.
-That’s in everybody’s arsenal, so this healthy pasta dish can be your next dinner in about 30 minutes.
+In order to prepare Salmon, Asparagus & Spinach Pappardelle, all you need to be able to do, is boil water and make a simple sauce.
+That's in everybody's arsenal, so this healthy pasta dish can be your next dinner in about 30 minutes.

 A few issues ago, I read in Cooking Light a suggestion, what they called ‘Flip Your Pasta’; a rather simple suggestion, but oh so valuable; we should indeed flip our pasta dishes.
 Put the emphasis on the vegetables and not on the pasta; turn the ratio around.
 Vegetables/meat with pasta rather than Pasta with vegetables or whatever.
 Most pastas are indeed ’empty carbs’, just carbs; they don’t do us much good as healthy intake is concerned.
-Consequently, I called my dish Salmon Asparagus and Spinach Pappardelle.

 Key Ingredients in This Recipe